Sponsored content

 Egg fried rice is tasty, versatile, and cheap to make – and, in this version, flaxseed is stirred through the rice for an extra boost of fibre.

-Then add your cooked egg, soy sauce, sesame seeds, Linwoods Flax, Nuts, and Q10, and stir through to combine.
+Then, add your cooked egg, soy sauce, sesame seeds, Linwoods Flaxseed, Nuts, and Q10 mix*, and stir to combine.
+Once heated, top with crunchy spring onion for some additional colour, flavour, and texture.

 5. Peach pesto pizza

-If you love pizza but find yourself sticking to the same toppings and wanting to avoid the high calorie and fat content, you might want to try this fruity version which is topped with juicy peaches, courgette ribbons, and kale basil pesto.
+If you love pizza but want to avoid the high calorie and fat content, you might like to try this version which is topped with juicy peaches, courgette ribbons, and kale basil pesto.

-Not only does it use spelt flour which is a bit healthier than regular flour because it’s higher in some important vitamins and minerals like B1, B6, iron, and zinc, but the base also doesn’t use yeast and is made with yoghurt and milled flaxseed.
+Not only does it use spelt flour which is healthier than regular flour because it’s higher in vitamins and minerals like B1, B6, iron, and zinc, but the base is made with yoghurt and milled flaxseed.

 Making the base is as simple as mixing together flour, Linwoods Milled Flaxseed*, baking powder, yoghurt, and salt to make a dough; kneading it for a minute or two; and leaving to rest for an hour.
 The pesto topping is also quick and easy – just blend together fresh basil, kale, garlic, olive oil, and lemon juice until smooth.

-When your dough has rested, roll it out between two sheets of baking paper, remove the top sheet, and bake on a baking tray for five minutes.
-Add the toppings and return to the oven for a further 10 minutes.
-Then garnish with basil and honey if desired!
+When your dough has rested, roll it out between two sheets of baking paper, remove the top sheet, and bake for five minutes.
+Add your toppings and return to the oven for 10 minutes.
+Then, garnish with basil and honey if desired!

 Final thoughts…

-We hope you’ve been inspired by some of the flaxseed recipes above, though there are many other ways you can introduce flaxseed to existing meals.
-For example, sprinkling it on your breakfast cereal or yoghurt, using it as a breadcrumb substitution for chicken, or adding it as a crunchy topping on salads, soups, and sandwiches.
+We hope you’ve been inspired by some of the flaxseed recipes above, though there are many other ways to introduce flaxseed to your meals.
+For example, sprinkling it over your breakfast cereal, using it as a substitution for breadcrumbs, or adding it as a crunchy topping on salads, soups, and sandwiches.

-If you want to read more about the benefits of flaxseeds and explore other ways to use them, check out our article; 8 health benefits of flaxseed and how to add it to your diet.
+If you’d like to read more about the benefits of flaxseeds and explore other ways to use them, check out our article: 8 health benefits of flaxseed and how to add it to your diet.

-Or if you want to explore Linwoods’ entire range of flaxseed products, you can do so using the button below.
-One of their newest products is Menoligna, which has been specifically developed for women during the menopause stage of life – and contains a mix of flax and chia seeds.
+Or, you can check out Linwoods’ entire range of flaxseed products below.
+One of their newest products is Menoligna*, which has been developed for menopausal women and contains a mix of flax and chia seeds.

 Do you add flaxseed to your food?
 Have you noticed any benefits?
 Or do you have a favourite flaxseed recipe you’d like to share?
 We’d love to hear from you in the comments below.